usnistgov/nccoe-mdl-project-static-website/source/index.rst

 *As part of this project, the NCCoE will be deploying the "NCCoE Bank", a fictitious bank that will demonstrate how mDLs might be implemented at a real financial institution.
-Currently we have published our* `Draft CIP/KYC use case criteria <criteria.html>`__ *that will be used when deploying our architecture for the NCCoE Bank.
+Currently, we have published our* `Draft CIP/KYC use case criteria <criteria.html>`__, *which will be used when deploying our architecture for the NCCoE Bank.
+Additionally, we have created videos and flows implemented as* `wireframes <wireframes.html>`__ *to provide a visual representation of a customer navigating a sample bank site.
+These wireframes illustrate the step-by-step process in a browser on a laptop or desktop device.
 We have also published a* `SAMPLE Bank mDL Information Page <nccoe-bank-faq.html>`__ *that mimics information pages currently in use by financial institutions and highlights the benefits that mDLs might provide customers of those institutions.*